-For a first timer like me, the ANC is like a magic.
+For a first timer like me, the ANC is like magic.
 The headphone has muted out my surrounding noises.
 In my case, by just enabling the ANC without playing any music, the consistent noises from the ceiling fan and air cond were totally muted.

 Edifier also adopted a hybrid noise-cancelling technology with 2 microphones, (feed-forward and feed-backward) that reduce noise more effectively.

-Still, it doesn’t really cancel out every single external noise, I could still pick up common noises like honks, closing door and etc but at much lower volume.
+Still, it doesn’t really cancel out every single external noise, I could still pick up common noises like honks, closing door and etc but at a much lower volume.
 This is actually very important if you are wearing this headphone walking around on the street and you may not able to respond/reflect if an accident happens.

 The Edifier W860NB provide highly versatile and performed way above what I expected.
 The 40mm drivers deliver a powerful yet well-balanced sound.